 📃Ingredient notes and substitutions

-- Noodles - Thin rice noodles are used to make pho.
-However, in a pinch, you could use other noodles like rice vermicelli and ramen.
+- Noodles - Thin rice noodles are traditionally used to make pho.
+However, you can substitute it with pad Thai noodles, rice vermicelli, or ramen.

 - Soy sauce - serves as a substitute for fish sauce.
-You can use tamari or shoyu instead.
-Look for a gluten-free brand to keep this recipe gluten-free.
+You can use tamari or gluten-free soy sauce to keep this recipe gluten-free.

 🔪How to make

-Prepare your broth: Add spices to the pot, and fry for 2-3 more minutes.
+Add spices to the pot, and fry for 2-3 more minutes.
 Add vegetable broth and shiitake mushrooms, then bring the mixture to a simmer.
-Let it cook for 30 minutes.

-Strain the spices: Using a strainer, strain out onion, ginger, mushrooms, and aromatics.
-Save the shiitake mushrooms and slice them thinly to be used as a topping later.
+Using a strainer, strain out onion, ginger, mushrooms, and aromatics.
+Save the shiitake mushrooms and slice them thinly to top the noodles.

 ✅Helpful tips